apache/incubator-heron/site/docs/concepts/architecture.md

 # The Architecture of Heron

+Heron is the direct successor of [Apache Storm](http://storm.apache.org).
+From an architectural perspective it is markedly different from Storm but fully backwards compatible with it from an API perspective.

-Heron is architecturally similar to its predecessor, [Apache Storm](http://storm.apache.org), but different in crucial respects.
-The sections below describe the [design goals](#heron-design-goals) behind Storm as well as crucial [components](#components) of its architecture.
+The sections below clarify the distinction between [Heron and Storm](#releationship-with-apache-storm), describe the [design goals](#heron-design-goals) behind Heron, and explain major [components](#components) of its architecture.

 ## Topologies